emberjs/rfcs/README.md

 into Ember.

 * Fork the RFC repo http://github.com/emberjs/rfcs
-* Copy `0000-template.md` to `active/0000-my-feature.md` (where
+* Copy `0000-template.md` to `text/0000-my-feature.md` (where
 'my-feature' is descriptive. don't assign an RFC number yet).
-* Fill in the RFC
+* Fill in the RFC.
+Put care into the details: RFCs that do not present convincing motivation, demonstrate understanding of the impact of the design, or are disingenuous about the drawbacks or alternatives tend to be poorly-received.
 * Submit a pull request.
-The pull request is the time to get review of the design from the core team and the community.
+As a pull request the RFC will receive design feedback from the larger community, and the author should be prepared to revise it in response.
 * Build consensus and integrate feedback.
 RFCs that have broad support are much more likely to make progress than those that don't receive any comments.